Megalopolis

 There are some truly gorgeous sequences.
 When a sudden tragedy befalls New Rome, the deep red light from the destruction casts gorgeous and haunting silhouettes of people in their final moments against the skyscrapers of the metropolis.
 There are half a dozen dream-like montages, most as beautiful as they are disorienting, but a couple of which deliver their message in a wonderfully abstract and visually arresting manner.
 Most notably, one around the midpoint which conceptualizes what the future could be in the hands of Catalina given a blank slate, and one later in the wake of tragedy.
 The imagery of the statues which represent American ideals collapsing from weariness is a lovely visual idea which sticks the landing, part of the subjective representation of how Catalina sees the world, which we momentarily return to a few times.

 But that's just it.
 For all its grandiosity, for all its inventiveness, for all its success in being like nothing you've ever seen, Coppola's vision lacks conviction.
 This is New Rome, a city at the center of a fable ostensibly discussing the forces which lead to the fall of the Roman Empire and how it relates to modern day America.
 Yet so many scenes feel like they're basically set in the grungy, grimy 1980s NYC, maybe with a sci-fi/fantasy element or two thrown into the background.
-Some of that is deliberate, an attempt to contrast the gaudy glitz and glam of the bourgeois and ruling classes with the state of the city's poor ad neglected.
+Some of that is deliberate, an attempt to contrast the gaudy glitz and glam of the bourgeois and ruling classes with the state of the city's poor and neglected.
 Unfortunately, instead of cohering into a city at war with itself, it lands as a disjointed hodgepodge of at least two different movies.
 Mixing classical Roman architecture with NYC's wide variety of existing styles makes a certain amount of sense, which is why I wish we got so much more of it.
 I wanted to be transported to New Rome, but left feeling like it was a few columns laid on top of modern day NYC.

 This clash is made worse by the supremely uneven VFX.
 On a number of occasions, it's clearly a stylistic choice.
-Catalina is a Robert Moses-like figure, someone with a vision that no one else can see or understand, which promises to transform the face of the city.
+Catalina is a Robert Moses-like figure, someone with a vision that no one else can see or understand, who promises to transform the face of the city.
 So it makes sense that he so often stands apart from his surroundings, as he's not truly of them, further emphasized when Julia enters his orbit and becomes one of the few on his wavelength.
 But more often, it appears to be sloppiness with no clear intentionality, such as when the circus performers are bowing in front of a crowd which is poorly lit and incredibly flat, despite containing hundreds of people.
 This renders many of the locations incredibly artificial, inserting much distance between you and the story, which is fatal for a fable.

 This confused maximalism carries over to the narrative, an overstuffed tale whose biggest sin is a lack of structure which leads to it taking forever to give any indication of what this is all for.
 We spend a long time looking at the disagreement between Catalina and Mayor Franklyn Cicero (Giancarlo Esposito), further heightened when Catalina first employs then romances the Mayor's daughter, and yet come away feeling like their differences have no stakes.
 Clodio features repeatedly throughout the first two-thirds, but that's more to establish his position as a spoiled rich kid who may (or may not) be sleeping with his sister and has it out for Catalina for some reason.
 Catalina's former lover and "journalist" Wow Platinum (Aubrey Plaza) is our entry point to a web of double-crosses and conspiracy using her marriage to Hamilton Crassus III (Jon Voight) and targeting Catalina.
 Some of these subplots aren't even seeded until the midpoint, and there are others I've omitted.
 They lazily meander along while their sheer number means our attention must jump manically between them, making the plot hard to follow despite not all that much happening.